gustavoaroberto/react-the-dog-app/README.md

 # The Dog App (WIP)

 The Dog App is a Next.js application that fetches data from a free API to display various dog breeds.
-This app is designed to showcase my frontend skills and demonstrate my ability to work with APIs and modern web technologies.
+This app is part of a larger initiative to compare development experiences across different front-end frameworks.
+The goal is to explore how each framework handles API integration, data fetching, and creating modern, responsive web applications.
+This project is an integral part of my journey to learn and understand various front-end technologies' strengths and learning curves.

 ## Table of Contents
 - [Features](#features)